Challenges in Defining “Leadership”

-Taking each of these elements in turn, “inducing” is the application of persuasive power to cause someone to do something.
+Taking each of these elements in turn, “inducing” is applying persuasive power to cause someone to do something.
 That persuasive power is implied as psychological power in the definition – as opposed to physical power.
 Having said that, many leaders throughout history have coupled their persuasive psychological power with physical elements.
-Whether discussing the leadership of Julius Caesar or Osama bin Laden, within the political realm, there are often military or law enforcement elements that assist with inducing behavior in the event that the power of persuasion fails.
+Whether discussing Julius Caesar’s leadership or Osama bin Laden within the political realm, there are often military or law enforcement elements that assist with inducing behavior if the power of persuasion fails.

 “Act” being part of the definition is a critical component.
 Mere influence without action is impotent leadership.
 The leader is called to drive action by the followers to some tangible result.
-While some of the definitions noted in Watts’ PowerPoint do not include this element, leadership requires action on the part of followers to be effective and is a critical component of the definition.
+While some of the definitions noted in Watts’ PowerPoint do not include this element, leadership requires action on the part of followers to be effective.
+It is a critical component of the definition.

-The components: “values and motivations”, “wants and needs”, “aspirations and expectations” are all related, and Burns ties them together in series.
-They refer generally to the “why” of followership and leadership.
-The definition of leadership not only includes action, but also a motivation for action.
-The induction of action requires a motivation.
-Again, that motivation may be the need or want to avoid pain in a case of force-based leadership or may be as aspirational as self-actualization on the part of the leader and follower which may be found in some political, social and religious environments.
-Invoking a framework that may be best explored using Maslow’s Hierarchy of Needs, the “why” of leadership – particularly within the group – may play heavily to Maslow’s need for “Belongingness” – the ability to be part of a group, and a drive toward self-actualization through a common purpose.
+The components: “values and motivations,” “wants and needs,” “aspirations and expectations” are all related, and Burns ties them together in series.
+They generally refer to the “why” of followership and leadership.
+The definition of leadership includes not only action but also a motivation for action.
+The induction of action requires motivation.
+Again, that motivation may be the need or want to avoid pain in a case of force-based leadership or maybe as aspirational as self-actualization on the part of the leader and follower, which may be found in some political, social, and religious environments.
+Invoking a framework that may be best explored using Maslow’s Hierarchy of Needs, the “why” of leadership – particularly within the group – may play heavily to Maslow’s need for “Belongingness” – the ability to be part of a group and a drive toward self-actualization through a common purpose.

 Burns distinguishes transactional leadership – where there is an exchange of valued things – and transformational leadership – where the leaders and followers engage in a way to raise each other to “higher levels of motivation and morality.”
 (Burns, 2010, p.
-19) In each case, however, the application of the psychological and physiological elements of Maslow may be applied as underlying drivers for the interaction.
-The “why” of leadership and followership is driven by these factors, and the motivation for action must be contained in the definition of leadership as well.
+19) In each case, however, the application of Maslow’s psychological and physiological elements may be applied as underlying drivers for the interaction.
+The “why” of leadership and followership is driven by these factors, and the motivation for action must be contained in the definition of leadership.

 Finally, Burns includes both leaders and followers in his definition of leadership.
-This is instructive in that in order to lead, one must have met the “why” for both those leading as well as those being led.
+This is instructive in that to lead, and one must have met the “why” for both those leading and those being led.
 The definition acknowledges the dependency of the leader on the follower for both their ability to lead and identity as a leader.

 What is Leadership?

-When asked recently for a definition of “leadership”, the author put forward the following definition: “Leadership is the skill of effectively aligning a group towards a common purpose, and ensuring the purpose is achieved.”
-(Barton) In comparing the working definition to the analysis of the Burns definition, it covers many of the same elements.
+When asked recently for a definition of “leadership,” the author put forward the following definition: “Leadership is the skill of effectively aligning a group towards a common purpose, and ensuring the purpose is achieved.”
+(Barton) Comparing the working definition to the analysis of the Burns definition covers many of the same elements.

-The “act” is covered in the components of “alignment” and “ensuring the purpose is achieved”.
+The “act” is covered in the components of “alignment” and “ensuring the purpose is achieved.”
 The “why” is addressed, though not as comprehensively as in the Burns definition, in the “common purpose” as the motivation for both leadership and followership.
-Finally, the “who” is addressed in the “group”.
-The followers are noted as the “group”, though the existence of the leader is implied in the definition.
+Finally, the “who” is addressed in the “group.”
+The followers are noted as the “group,” though the leader’s existence is implied in the definition.

-In reviewing the definitions in Watts’ presentation (2018, p.4), the lack of the Maxwell definition of leadership being the state of having influence doesn’t go far enough.
-A situation where a person provides a “what not to do” example has influence, but is not leading, and is not a leader.
-The influence – for example of an addict on a non-user to not overdose on opioids – is based on the influencer and influenced persons experience, action and values, but is not driving action in a desired direction by the “leader”/actor.
+In reviewing the definitions in Watts’ presentation (2018, p.4), the lack of Maxwell’s definition of leadership being the state of having influence doesn’t go far enough.
+A situation where a person provides a “what not to do” example influences but is not leading and is not a leader.
+The influence – for example, of an addict on a non-user to not overdose on opioids – is based on the influencer and influenced person experience, action, and values, but is not driving action in the desired direction by the “leader”/actor.
 There is no active leadership practiced here.

-Conversely, it would be difficult to argue that Hitler, bin Laden, Caligula or many other historical personages were not “leaders” in their time, or of their people, societies or nations.
-They had many followers and motivated them to action with common purpose and values.
-It would also be difficult to argue that those purposes and values were “the right thing to do” as posited by Gazzara in his definition – although the followers of the leader would have argued that their actions were likely “the right thing to do” at the time.
-While there is a desire to view leadership in a positive light, and bringing a group to a positive end, there are countless examples throughout history where that has not been the case – or where the cultural perspectives of what is “the right thing to do” is at best unclear.
+Conversely, it would be difficult to argue that Hitler, bin Laden, Caligula, or many other historical personages were not “leaders” in their time or of their people, societies, or nations.
+They had many followers and motivated them to act with a common purpose and values.
+It would also be difficult to argue that those purposes and values were “the right thing to do” as posited by Gazzara in his definition – although the leader’s followers would have argued that their actions were likely “the right thing to do” at the time.
+While there is a desire to view leadership in a positive light and bringing a group to a positive end, there are countless examples throughout history where that has not been the case – or where the cultural perspectives of what is “the right thing to do” is at best unclear.